-An engine having been run warm, and the engine oil in it are very hot - do not burn yourself.
+An engine having been run warm, and the engine oil in it is very hot - do not burn yourself.

-Place the motorcycle on a horizontal surface and remove the engine cover 1.
+Place the motorcycle on a horizontal surface.
 Remove the two plugs 2 and 3, and drain oil into a container.
 Models with integrated font pipe: Remove cover, unscrew plug 4 at the lower end of the front pipe and drain oil.

-PLUG 4 MUST NOT BE REMOVED, THIS IS PART OF THE BY-PASS VALVE.
+PLUG M MUST NOT BE REMOVED, THIS IS PART OF THE BY-PASS VALVE.